Affiliate links on Android Authority may earn us a commission. Learn more.

 Thankfully, Samsung started to tone down its habit of releasing many different phones with the same name.
-The Galaxy S3 looked very uniform no matter where you got it.
-The internal specs might have been wildly different, but that’s a whole other story.
+The Galaxy S3 looked very uniform, no matter where you got it.
+The internal specs might have been wildly different, but that’s another story.

 Despite the significant jump in specs and design, the price for this phone didn’t jump much higher than the previous model.
-In 2012, the Galaxy S3 cost about $599.
+In 2012, the Galaxy S3 cost about $599 or ~$775 in 2023 dollars.
 That represents one of the smaller increases in the long history of Samsung Galaxy S prices.